 With 3 full days to explore the forest trails we expect to cover all the possible lowland endemics and enjoy encounters with some of the smaller creatures, snakes and lizards that inhabit this wonderful reserve.

 A highlight of birding in Sinharaja is seeing flocks of mixed-species, a strategy adopted by birds in the tropics to maximize feeding efficiency and reduce the risk of predation; these flocks are likely to be led by Orange-billed Babbler and Sri Lanka Drongo.
-The star of this coterie of flock-associated specials is the enigmatic Red-faced Malkoha – a canopy dwelling endemic, with a remarkable ability to melt away into the dense thickets.
+The star of such flocks is often the enigmatic Red-faced Malkoha – a canopy dwelling endemic, with a remarkable ability to melt away into dense thickets.
 White-faced Starling also keep to the canopy, Malabar Trogons hawk insects in the sub-canopy and remains largely silent while Ashy-headed Laughingthrush are found in lower levels of the flock, often scratching the forest floor for insects.

 Day 6: Transfer to Nuwara Eliya